They opened a Haitian food truck. Then they were told, ‘Go back to your own country,’ lawsuit says - WTOP News

 The couple failed to apply for a conditional use permit and chose to sue instead, the law firm countered.
 It said the council member cut an illegal sewage pipe — not a water line — after the food truck dumped grease into Parksley’s sewage system, causing damage.

-The councilman had authority to do so as a public works department representative, the law firm said.
+The council member had authority to do so as a public works department representative, the law firm said.

 “We expect to prevail once the evidence is presented,” attorneys Anne Lahren and Richard Matthews said.